 Is now a good time to buy?

 This is certainly always something to consider when purchasing a new appliance.
 There are always seasonal sales and clearance events to look for to ensure you’re getting the most bang for your buck.
-With Black Friday right around the corner, there are sure to be many sales on an amalgam of home appliances, including refrigerators.
+While you can find sales during President’s Day, Black Friday, and other holidays, oftentimes manufacturers will have clearance sales to make room for new models in the spring and the fall.
+Cross-check pricing to make sure that you’re getting a good deal.
+Now is a good time to buy.

 How we test refrigerators